 The Design must be drawn using only a black graphite pencil.
 Guidelines should not be visible.
 It is not permitted to scratch with a knife, a needle, or any other tool at any time.
-The pencil will be checked by the Experts before the Competition and every competition day.
-The Pencil will be marked with a sticker by the experts and only a checked pencil is aloud to be used on the design panel.
+The pencil is checked by the Experts before the Competition and every competition day.
+The pencil is marked with a sticker by the Experts and only a checked pencil is allowed to be used on the design panel.